-- 1. Stock markets provide financing through the sales of all kinds of shares (stock) which are subsequently traded.
-T / $F\ldots$ - 2.
-Futures market under futures market contracts (futures) the parties are obliged to carry out given transactions at any time in the future, under agreed upon terms which usually concern a predetermined quantity of shares and a predetermined price.
-T / F ...
+1. Stock markets provide financing through the sales of all kinds of shares (stock) which are subsequently traded. $T/F\ldots$ d) obligation e) document f) exchange usually concern a predetermined quantity of shares and a predetermined price.
+T/F ...

+2. Futures market - under futures market contracts (futures) the parties are obliged to carry out given transactions at any time in the future, under agreed upon terms which